 - lack of control over tasks, unclear expectations, and insufficient resources

-- conflict with co-workers and micromanaging bosses and
+- conflict with co-workers and micromanaging bosses, and

 - poor work-life balance.

-Unfortunately, a majority of American workers experience chronic levels of stress, and it's highest among women and workers with children under 18.1 Exposure to such chronic stress is a health hazard which can aggravate chronic physical ailments and contribute to anxiety disorders, depression, PTSD, and other mental illnesses.
+Unfortunately, a majority of American workers experience chronic levels of stress, and it's highest among women and workers with children under 18.1 Exposure to such chronic stress is a health hazard that can aggravate chronic physical ailments and contribute to anxiety disorders, depression, PTSD, and other mental illnesses.

-If you're suffering mental health challenges you're not alone.
+If you're suffering mental health challenges, you're not alone.
 More than one in five Americans experience a mental illness during any given year,2 and almost half of Americans will battle a mental illness at some point during their lifetimes.3 Take care of your psychological needs with a temporary reprieve from a stressful job, if you need one.
 Here are the nuts and bolts of what you need to know about taking a stress-based leave of absence.

-Here's Where to Start with a "Stress Leave"
+Here's Where to Start With a "Stress Leave"